caizoryan/notes/new_talk.md

   ],

   ['circle',
+	['radius', ['inch', .5]]
 	['x', ['rectoColumn', 2]],
 	['y', ['inch', 1]]
-	['radius', ['inch', .5]]
   ],
 ]
 ```
+ I won't explain right now why they're arrays and not objects or bound functions here in the interest of time and coherency, but if you're interested please ask me later about it.

-And a function to draw these contents to a surface
+So then if we have these contents as data, we just need a function to draw these contents to a surface.
 ```
 drawSpread = contents => {
   // clears screen